Average and Quantile Effects in Nonseparable Panel Models: Empirical Examples

 The empirical specification we use is similar to Chamberlain (1984).
 In particular, we estimate the following equation

-where $\alpha _{i}$ is an individual specific effect.
-The parameters of interest are the marginal effects of fertility on participation for different groups of individuals including the entire population.
-These effects are estimated using the general conditional mean model and semiparametric logit and probit models described in Sections 2 and 5, together with linear and nonlinear fixed effects estimators.
-Analytical and Jackknife large-$T$ bias corrections are also considered, and conditional fixed effects estimates are reported for the logit model.\footnote{ The analytical corrections use the estimators of the bias based on expected quantities in Fern\'{a}ndez-Val (2008).
-The Jackknife bias correction uses the procedure described in Hahn and Newey (2004).} The estimates from the general model impose monotonicity of the effects.
-For the semiparametric estimators, we use the algorithm described in the appendix with penalty $ \lambda_{n}=1/(n \log n)$ and iterate the quadratic program 3 times with initial weights $w_{jk} = n P_k$.
+where $\alpha _{i}$ is an individual-specific effect.
+The parameters of interest are $\beta ^{\ast }$ and the ATE of fertility on participation.
+We compute nonparametric and semiparametric probit and logit bounds for these parameters.
+We also obtain linear and nonlinear fixed effects estimates, together with large-$T$ analytical bias corrected estimates and conditional fixed effects logit estimates.\footnote{ The analytical corrections use the estimators of the bias based on expected quantities in Fern\'{a}ndez-Val (2009).} The nonparametric bounds impose monotonicity on the effects.
+For the semiparametric bounds, we use the method described in Section 9 with penalty $\lambda _{n}=1/(n\log n)$ and iterate the quadratic program 3 times with initial weights $\hat{w}_{j}^{k}= \hat{P}^{k}$.
 This iteration makes the estimates insensitive to the penalty and weighting.
-We search over discrete distributions with 23 support points at $\{-\infty ,-4,-3.6,...,3.6,4,\infty \}$ in the quadratic problem, and with 163 support points at $\{-\infty ,-8,-7.9,...,7.9,8,\infty \}$ in the linear programming problems.
+We search over discrete distributions with $\hat{M}=23$ support points at $\{-\infty ,-4,-3.6,...,3.6,4,\infty \}$ for the parameter $\beta ^{\ast }$, and with $\hat{M}=163$ support points at $\{-\infty ,-8,-7.9,...,7.9,8,\infty \}$ for the ATE.
 The estimates are based on panels of 2 and 3 time periods, both of them starting in 1990.